Giangiui/dagonstar/docs/documentation.md

 While the previous workflow is still running, run the ``WF2-pow.py`` file.

-Woolf task that has dependency from Pirandello task in WF1-, waiting for its completion.
+The *Woolf* task, which has dependency on the Pirandello task in `WF1-pow.py`, waits for its completion.

 ```python
 2025-01-16 10:27:00,856 root         DEBUG    Woolf: Status.WAITING